t-will-gillis/website-wiki/README.md

 Site is live at [https://hackforla.github.io/website-wiki/](https://hackforla.github.io/website-wiki/)

 ## Deploying Documents
-[Documents are deployed](https://www.mkdocs.org/user-guide/deploying-your-docs/) to the `/docs/` folder.
+[Documents are deployed](https://www.mkdocs.org/user-guide/deploying-your-docs/) in the appropriate subfolder under the `/docs/` folder.
+The documents are deployed whenever the `ci.yml` action is run.

 # Configuration Options
 Following are descriptions of some of the many configuration options.